asmuth/brokerd/more_fql.md

-GROUP keywords WHERE channel = 'dawanda.search' SPLITCOPY query WITH ' ' TO keywords SORT_BY count DESC LIMIT 6000 SINCE -12h UNTIL now
+GROUP keywords WHERE channel = 'dawanda.search' SPLITCOPY query WITH ' ' TO keywords LIMIT TAIL 6000 SINCE -12h UNTIL now

 stream where channel = 'dawanda.search' and num_results = 0 only(query)